 DBRS's long-term credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of securities rated.
 DBRS's BBB (low) rating assigned to our senior secured debt is the fourth highest of the 10 rating categories for long-term debt.
-Debt securities rated "BBB" are of adequate credit quality and protection of interest and principal is considered acceptable, but the obligor is fairly susceptible to adverse changes in financial and economic conditions, or there may be other adverse conditions present which reduce the strength of the obligor.
+Debt securities rated "BBB" are of adequate credit quality, and the capacity for the payment of financial obligations is considered acceptable.
+However, the obligor is fairly susceptible to adverse changes in financial and economic conditions, or there may be other adverse conditions present which reduce the strength of the obligor.
 A reference to "high" or "low" reflects the relative strength within the rating category.
-DBRS has also assigned a stable outlook to the rating, which helps give investors an understanding of DBRS's opinion regarding the outlook for the rating.
-Furthermore, DBRS has assigned a recovery rating on our senior secured notes of RR1.
-The recovery rating indicates an expected recovery of 90% to 100% in the event of default.
+DBRS has also assigned a positive outlook to the rating, which indicates the direction DBRS considers the rating is headed should present trends continue.